RustFestEU/speakers-guide/1-must.md

 ## Send your travel info

-If you want to be picked up at the airport, please send us your travel details as soon as possible.
+If you need help upon arriving in the city, e.g. getting picked up from the airport or train station, please send us your travel details as soon as possible.

 ## Upload your slides